austinyun/blog/articles/node-js-install.markdown

 Title: Node JS Installation and Startup Woes
+Author: Austin Yun
 Date: 2012-05-28

-The node package that comes with Ubuntu 12.04 is... well, it works, but npm doesn't.
-Either that, or I just have no idea what I'm doing.
-It could very well be the latter.
 So right now I'm giving nvm a try, which is the node version manager.

 First I uninstalled the apt version of node